Skip to content

 Connecting to JAOT via MCP

-JAOT runs an MCP server at the /mcp endpoint using HTTP+SSE transport.
+JAOT runs an MCP server at the /mcp endpoint using HTTP (Streamable HTTP) transport.

 Endpoint:

-The MCP endpoint is publicly accessible -- no authentication is needed to connect and discover tools.
-Individual tools that modify data or consume credits require a Bearer API key, which is passed as a header on tool invocations.
+The MCP endpoint is publicly accessible — no authentication is needed to connect and discover tools.
+Individual tools that modify data require a Bearer API key, which is passed as a header on tool invocations.

 {